ssamop/The-Last-of-Us-Legacy/README.md

 #### Where in Git?
 To Start the Game, run the main method in StartScreen.

-Got to GUI -> Application -> StartScreen.java
+Go to GUI -> src -> Application -> StartScreen.java

 # Contributors